temach/k8s-training/README.md

 ```

+# Other failed attempts to expose services to internet

-### Another approach with using public-ips for external-ip that fails due to flannel discrepancy between public/internal node IPs
+### Another approach with using public-ips for external-ip

+Basically try to use a public ip e.g. 89.169.129.38 instead of node's internal 10.x.x.x ip as service's ExternalIP.

-At this point everything is set-up to work, however curl still fails:
+Recreate service-external-ip.yaml with this modification, everything is set-up to work, however curl still fails:
 ```
 $ curl -v --connect-to 'homework.otus:8000:89.169.129.38:8000' 'http://homework.otus:8000/xxxx'
 * Connecting to hostname: 89.169.129.38